mcclure/openfpga-template/README.md

 # Core Template
 This is a template repository for a core which contains all of the core definition JSON files and FPGA starter code.

 It has been modified by agg23 to clean up the structure and add utility files, and by andi mcc to display a "screen test" image.
+On firmware 1.2, this "screen test" will fit itself exactly to the size of the screen in both docked and handheld mode.
+See [info.txt](dist/Cores/Developer.CoreTemplate/info.txt).

 # Build